EddieCodeHub/Aether-Site/README.md

 ## Testing

-- I checked that the site is responive and looks good at standard screen sizes using devtools device toolbar.
+- I checked that the site is responsive and looks good at standard screen sizes using devtools device toolbar.

 - I have confirmed that all the text is easy to read and understand.